Acknowledging Messages Received by Clients

 - FAILED—This NACK notifies the event broker that your client application did not process the message.
 When the event broker receives this NACK it attempts to redeliver the message while adhering to delivery count limits.

 - REJECTED—This NACK notifies the event broker that your client application could process the message but it was not accepted (for example, failed validation).
-When the event broker receives this NACK it removes the message from its queue and then moves the message to the Dead Message Queue (DMQ) if it is configured.
+When the event broker receives this NACK it removes the message from its queue and then moves the message to the dead message queue (DMQ) if it is configured.

-Before you can use NACK s, you must add the FAILED, REJECTED, or both outcomes as NACK types when you create the Flow to prepare the Flow to work with negative acknowledgments.
+Before you can use NACKs, you must add the FAILED, REJECTED, or both outcomes as NACK types when you create the flow to prepare the flow to work with negative acknowledgments.
 You do not need to add the ACCEPTED outcome because it is always available.
 If you try to use an outcome that has not been added, you get an error of Required Settlement Outcome Not Supported

 .